acsoto/BUAA-Compiler/README.md

 }
 ```

-Second, function `CALL`.
+Second, the function `CALL`.

-Memorize the eip, stack top address, and information about the function(In fact, they will be pushed into stack too).
-Then update the `varTable` and `eip`.
-Ready for execute function.
+Memorize the `eip`, stack top address, and information about the function (these will be pushed onto the stack as well).
+Then update the `varTable` and `eip`, preparing to execute the function.

 ```java
 case CALL: {